jumpinjackie/forge-e33-mod/design/RED.md

 ```
 3RR
 Kindred Sorcery - Expeditioner
-This spell deals X damage to each creature without flying and each player, where X is twice the number of non-basic lands in play.
+Terraquake deals X damage to each creature without flying and each player, where X is twice the number of non-basic lands in play.
 ```

 [card implementation](../custom/cards/t/terraquake.txt)